irajsb/PixelStreamingDocs/firstinstance.md

 - Next you need to review and provide a key pair . key pairs are needed for logging in instances if you don't have one open a new tab and create one (key pairs are given to you only once so be sure to store it somewhere or it will be lost forever).

+## Setup Instance
+- Login to instance using your keypair (may be a little tricky for NVIDIA image I've to try many times to login).
+Be sure to store your password since it will be password for your images too !

+-